repimarisko/komite-etik-unand/README.md

 ## Local Development with Docker

-Everything now runs in a single container (PHP-FPM + Nginx).
-Point your database settings at an existing MySQL instance; if you run MySQL on the host machine, use `DB_HOST=host.docker.internal`.
+The Compose stack now runs two containers: the Laravel app (PHP-FPM + Nginx) and a dedicated `mysql-server` instance.
+The app reaches the DB via the internal hostname `mysql-server` and you can optionally expose the database to your host with `DB_FORWARD_PORT`.

 ### 1. Environment